MCP security — per-tool allow/deny, agent guardrails, auth gates, and human approval for AI agents

 Nobody else is doing this.

-Compare MCP security across platforms.
-Aerostack is the only platform with tool-level permission control.
+Compare MCP security and agent guardrails across platforms.
+Aerostack is the only platform with both tool-level permission control and enforced runtime guardrails.

 Safe agents for every team.